-The Company was granted the prospecting license in October 2014 and moved to undertake detailed ground magnetic and gravity surveys over the license area which defined the surface area of BK16 as ~5.9 ha which is a substantial increase from the previous historical estimate of 3.5 ha.
-A 3,662-meter (m) core drilling program followed which led to a significantly updated geological model identifying the main kimberlite phases and revealed that the dilution zone around the historical shaft and tunnel system was limited to an upper central part of the kimberlite rather than covering the entire kimberlite as previously proposed.
+Detailed ground magnetic and gravity surveys over the license area defined the surface area of BK16 as ~5.9 ha increasing the significantly the size from the historical estimate of 3.5 ha.
+A 3,662-meter (m) core drilling program followed leading to a significantly updated geological model identifying the main kimberlite phases and revealing that dilution zones around the historical shaft and tunnel system were limited to the upper central part of the kimberlite rather than covering the entire kimberlite.

-To assess the diamond value of the kimberlite, a Phase I mini-bulk sampling program consisting of fourteen (14) 24-inch Large Diameter Drilling (LDD) drill-holes totaling 3,121 meters was initiated.
+To assess the diamond value of the kimberlite, a Phase I mini-bulk sampling program consisting of fourteen (14) 24inch Large Diameter Drilling (LDD) drill-holes totaling 3,121 meters was initiated.
 This program extracted 2,077 tonnes (calipered) of kimberlite.
 These LDD drill-holes were advance drilled by a 3,220 m core pilot drill-hole program which tested the geological model for accuracy ahead of the LDD program.